deangelisdf/write2audiobook/docs/quick-start.md

 ## Clone the repository

 Clone the repository to your computer.
+Then use the `cd` command to enter the project's root directory.

 ```bash
 git clone https://github.com/deangelisdf/write2audiobook.git